Toufool/AutoSplit/README.md

 - Time in milliseconds that the program waits before hitting the split hotkey for that specific split.

+### Fail Time

+- Time in milliseconds that the program trys to find an image in the threshold before failing and skipping the split.

 ### Custom Split Image Settings

 - Each split image can have different thresholds, pause times, delay split times, loop amounts, and can be flagged.